abdelrahmanmostafa7/movie-explorer/project-notes.md

 Before I start Create or implement any line of code should plan and thinking about how to do this so let's create a plan for this and what is tec I will choose and why to make it clearly and easy to do it

 ## Installation
-- Setup Next.js (App Router) with TypeScript
+- Setup Next.js (App Router) with TypeScript ✔
-- Install Tailwind CSS
+- Install Tailwind CSS✔
-- Initialize Git repo
+- Initialize Git repo✔
-- Setup environment variables
+- Setup environment variables✔
-- Install Axios, Zustand, Clerk, TMDb API, etc.
+- Install Axios, Zustand, Clerk✔, TMDb API, etc.

 ## UI Implementation

 **Home Page**
 *Navbar* it will show in all pages so we will put it in layout
-  - Logo (link to home)
+  - Logo (link to home)✔
-  - Nav Items → Home / Favorites / About
+  - Nav Items → Home / Favorites / About✔
-  - Sign In / Sign Up button (Clerk)
+  - Sign In / Sign Up button (Clerk)✔
-  ## Authentication (Clerk)
+  ## Authentication (Clerk)✔
   - install clerk packages
   - create new project in clerk dashboard → select ways to auth
   - create env file and Set your Clerk API keys